11 Tips for your first pen show

 - Ask permission before picking up a pen.
 This is considered good pen show etiquette.
 Most pens you’ll see have been designed and hand-crafted by the business owner and may be the only one of its kind.
 They’ll likely let you hold it and look closer—but ask first.

 - Be aware of nib sizes.
-Nibs are the pointy end piece that you see on a fountain pen…that’s where the ink feeds from the inside of the pen and out onto your paper as you write.
+Nibs are the pointy end piece you see on a fountain pen…that’s where the ink feeds from the inside of the pen and out onto your paper as you write.
 Much like other pens, they come in such “sizes” as Fine, Extra Fine, Medium, and Broad (my fave, the equivalent of Bold).
-I made this mistake last year with my latest Kaweco, so learn from me: ask what nib is already on the pen you’re buying.
+I made this mistake with a Kaweco, so learn from me: ask what nib is already on the pen you’re buying.
 If you prefer another size, most vendors will be able to swap it on the spot.
 (Exception: If it’s a vintage pen, this likely will not be possible.)

 - Know what pens costs on the manufacturers’ sites.
 This can be a useful tool for haggling on price.